geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ## Quick recap

 This blog post is part 2 of the Ollama series.
-In the [first part](/blog/2025/02/what-is-ollama/), you covered topics like [what is Ollama](/blog/2025/02/what-is-ollama/#what-is-ollama), it’s [features](/blog/2025/02/what-is-ollama/#ollama-features) and [how to run Ollama](/blog/2025/02/what-is-ollama/#how-to-run-ollama-locally) with examples of Smollm2 and DeepSeek R1 models.
+In the [first part](/blog/2025/02/what-is-ollama/), you covered topics like [what is Ollama](/blog/2025/02/what-is-ollama/#what-is-ollama), its [features](/blog/2025/02/what-is-ollama/#ollama-features) and [how to run Ollama](/blog/2025/02/what-is-ollama/#how-to-run-ollama-locally) with examples of Smollm2 and DeepSeek R1 models.

 In this part, you will learn about some useful Ollama commands like serve, run, and ps.
 Before diving deeper into code mode, please ensure you have Ollama installed and working in your system by reading [part 1](/blog/2025/02/what-is-ollama/).
 Part 1 also covers the installation of Ollama and running the Smollm2 135 million parameter model and DeepSeek R1 8 billion parameter model.

-The part 3 of this Ollama series covers the [Ollama APIs](/blog/2025/02/ollama-api/), which are used by the CLI and can be used by other systems to interact with the LLMs.
+Part 3 of this Ollama series covers the [Ollama APIs](/blog/2025/02/ollama-api/), which are used by the CLI and can be used by other systems to interact with the LLMs.

 In part 4, you will learn about running [Ollama in Docker with Docker Compose](/blog/2025/02/ollama-docker-compose/).
 You will also add Open WebUI in a Docker container to interact with the LLMs running on Ollama with Docker Compose.

 ## Ollama commands

 Ollama has multiple commands to achieve relative goals.
-To know the sub-commands you can run with Ollama, you can execute the following:
+To see the sub-commands you can run with Ollama, you can execute the following:

 ```bash
  ollama --help